Pre-Med Designation Overview

 and Molecular and Cell Biology and Genetics Lab

 |General Physics II|

 and Biochemistry Lab I

-Students should refer to the Association of American Medical Colleges (AAMC) online database Medical School Admission Requirements (MSAR®) for full information regarding the required and recommended course work for medical school.
-Additionally, MSAR content information can be found on the AAMC website.
+Pre-medical students should refer to the Association of American Medical Colleges (AAMC) and the online database of Medical School Admission Requirements (MSAR®) for full information regarding the required and recommended course work for medical school.
+Resources can be found on the AAMC website.